meemo/libugomemo/README.md

 # kwz-cpp
 kwz-cpp is a work in progress Flipnote Studio 3D .kwz file parsing library made in C++.
 The goal of this library is to have an implementation of every major function for processing .kwz files (metadata, audio, and video processing).

-Currently this repository just contains a bunch of files with miscellanious functions.
-Once all functionality is written out, this will be turned in to a true library.
+Currently this repository just contains a bunch of files with static functions.
+Once all functionality is written out, this will be turned in to a library with an object oriented interface.

 # Endianness Note